mickem/nscp-docs/reference/check/CheckHelpers.rst

     :option:`help` | N/A | Show help screen (this screen)
     :option:`help-pb` | N/A | Show help screen as a protocol buffer payload
+    :option:`show-default` | N/A | Show default values for a given command
     :option:`help-short` | N/A | Show help screen (short format).